redis/redis-doc/commands/rpoplpush.md

 visit all the elements of an N-elements list in O(N) without transferring the full list from the server to the client in a single `LRANGE` operation.
-Note that a process can traverse the list even while other processes are actively `RPUSH`-ing against the list, and still no element will be skipped.
+Note that a process can traverse the list even while other processes are actively pushing to the list, and still no element will be skipped.